ionic-team/ionic-framework/BREAKING.md

 - Datetime no longer automatically adjusts the `value` property when passed an array and `multiple="false"`.
 Developers should update their apps to ensure they are using the API correctly.

 - Datetime no longer incorrectly reports the time zone when `value` is updated.
 Datetime does not manage time zones, so any time zone information provided is ignored.

+- Passing the empty string to the `value` property will now error as it is not a valid ISO-8601 value.

 <h4 id="version-7x-input">Input</h4>